jrkosinski/Smart-Contract-Architect-Developer/README.md

 Other
 ----------
 * Excellent Communication & Writing Skills
-* Enjoys Documentation
+* Creates Good Documentation
-* A major nerd
-* Former US Marine
+* Experience in Machine Learning and Statistics
 * Strong Focus on Smart Contract Security